 Where: 26 Observatory Rd, Mount Dandenong

 How much: $6 per car or $10 for a minibus or coach

 Australia's first digital planetarium is at Scienceworks in Spotswood.
 The theatre seats 160 and produces shows for all ages, seven days a week.
 For summer, the planetarium is there to show you the planet of the season, Jupiter, the brightest star in the summer sky, the world of black holes, the problematic nature of Pluto, and the night sky of the Boorong people.

 Where: Scienceworks, 2 Booker St, Spotswood

 When: Daily 10am-4.30pm (with some evening talks)

-Contrary to what you might think, you don’t have to be an experienced astronomer to join the ranks of an astronomical society – you don’t even have to own your own telescope.
-For example, the Astronomical Society of Melbourne welcomes new members to come along to one of their meetings, where they aim to teach and train newcomers in the art of looking the sky.
-They have bi-monthly meetings for ‘shallow’ skies (the sky observed from within Melbourne) or monthly meetings for ‘dark’ skies (skies observed out at the society’s viewing platform in Gippsland, where less light pollution means more visible stars).
+Contrary to what you might think, you don’t have to be experienced astronomer to join the ranks of an astronomical society – you don’t even have to own your own telescope.
+Plenty of astronomical societies (including the aforementioned Astronomical Society of Victoria) welcome new members to come along to their meetings.
+Their aim is to teach and train newcomers in the art of looking at the sky by sharing their knowledge and understanding of the phenomena present in the universe.

 Where: Search on Meet Up